-How can you find lost pets if your puppy does the door-way dash or escapes the back yard fence and you need to find a lost puppy?
-Even older dogs may not have a clue how to find their way home, and puppies are at even greater risk for being injured by cars or picked up by well-meaning people who find them.
+How can you find lost pets if your puppy does the door-way dash or escapes the backyard fence and you need to find a lost puppy?
+Even older dogs may not have a clue how to find their way home, and puppies are at even greater risk of being injured by cars or picked up by well-meaning people who find them.
 According to the ASPCA, nearly one-in-five lost pets go missing after being scared by fireworks or other loud noises.

 A lost pet can happen in an instant when the lawn mowing crew fails to latch the dog’s backyard gate, or Halloween trick or treaters leave the front door ajar when the doorbell rings.
 Holidays can be a stressful time for puppies anyway.
 Visitors may not know to keep baby gates latched and the new pup may not come when called by visiting family members.

 Don't wait until your puppy becomes lost.
 Prepare for the worst and then take steps to prevent your pets from ever becoming lost.

 In June 2014 the ASPCA released a free interactive mobile app for pet owners, tailored to your specific circumstances and each pet's individual personality.
 That can help you know how and where to search if they go missing, build a digital share-able lost pet flyer that can be instantly posted online.
 The app includes advice for pet safety before, during and after a major storm or natural disaster.

 If your puppy ever does go astray, follow these tips to help you find your lost puppy.

 6 Tips To Find a Lost Puppy